jglasovic/venv-lsp.nvim/README.md

 ### Manual LSP Configuration

-If you need to manually configure any of the supported Python language servers, do so before calling `require("venv-lsp").setup()`:
+If you need to configure any of the supported Python language servers manually, do so before calling `require("venv-lsp").setup()`:

 ```lua
 vim.lsp.config('pyright', { root_markers = {'.git'} })